ejpsoil/soildata-assimilation-guidance/docs/tools/hale-studio.md

 ## SOTER Database

-For this cookbook we're going to use the SOTER database of Cuba.
+For this recipe we're going to use the SOTER database of Cuba.
 Download the zip file from https://data.isric.org/geonetwork/srv/eng/catalog.search#/metadata/f31ac19f-67a4-4f64-94cc-d4f063ea9add.

 The [SOTER programme](https://www.isric.org/explore/soter) was initiated in 1986 by the Food and Agricultural Organization of the United Nations (FAO), the United Nations Environmental Programme and ISRIC, under the auspices of the International Soil Science Society.
 The aim of the programme was to develop a global SOTER database at scale 1:1 million that was supposed to be the successor of the FAO-UNESCO Soil Map of the World.
 A SOTER database with global coverage was never achieved, but SOTER databases were developed for various regions, countries and continents.